brucex11/electronix_microelec_neamen/run/chap05/README_Chap05.md

 * example/exam5_01.py, page 292
 * keywords: `Alpha  Beta`

+5.3: Objective: Calculate the base, collector, and emitter currents and the C-E voltage for a common-emitter circuit.
+Calculate the transistor power dissipation.
+* example/exam5_03.py, page 303
+* keywords: `transistor_power`

 ## Exercises
 5.1: An NPN transistor is biased in the forward-active mode.